etidbury/symfony-redux-boilerplate/README.md

 (If you don't see the images, you may want to run `webpack` alone once, the first time, to copy them to `web/`).

+##Configuration

+Parameters in each of these files need to be changed accordingly.

+* app/Resources/config/config.yml
+* app/Resources/config/parameters.yml
+* app/Resources/node-server/config.js

 Why Server-Side rendering?
 ==========================